bitgridio/generator-janus-dist/README.md

 yo janus-dist
 ```

+You can see a sample of what this generates in [the example repository for this module](https://github.com/sirkitree/test-janus-dist).

 ### Getting To Know Yeoman

 Yeoman has a heart of gold.
 He's a person with feelings and opinions, but he's very easy to work with.
 If you think he's too opinionated, he can be easily convinced.